Instant Pot DUO Plus 9-in-1 Review

 The Instant Pot DUO Plus 9-in-1 cooked pretty much everything well in our testing, with dishes ranging from rice and beans to corned beef coming out quite tasty.
 We also found its saute function to be very effective, resulting in some great chili.
 All-in-all, we think most people will be more than satisfied with the cooking performance of the Instant Pot DUO Plus 9-in-1.

 That being said, there are a couple of areas where the Breville Fast Slow Pro slightly outperforms the Instant Pot DUO Plus 9-in-1.
 The first is meat.
-The Breville was able to make meat taste just a bit more tender.
 It also is more effective at searing meat, though we would still generally suggest searing on the stove top instead of in a pressure cooker pot, as an electric pot just can't get the same sear as a flame.
 The other area is brown rice, with the Breville's rice tasting just a bit more moist and fluffy.
 However, in the grand scheme of things these differences are quite minor, so unless you're particularly picky about your meat or rice it's probably not worth spending a lot extra on the $250 Breville.

 Ease of Cleaning